apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Celtics vs. Mavericks odds, score prediction, time: 2024 NBA Finals picks, Game 1 best bets by advanced model**
+**Watch: Toddler is plucked out of mother's hands by a giraffe**

-You can read more about it [here](https://www.cbssports.com/nba/news/celtics-vs-mavericks-odds-score-prediction-time-2024-nba-finals-picks-game-1-best-bets-by-advanced-model/).
+You can read more about it [here](https://www.yahoo.com/news/watch-toddler-plucked-mother-hands-160133295.html).

 ## Requirements
 - Python 3.8